Follow-through may very well be the greatest missing key within churches.

 Effective delegation allows for clarity within your team and allows your team to understand who owns what.
 And while this sounds really simple, this is one of the most common reasons church teams get stuck.

 With each person having a clear and solid understanding of the system and their responsibilities, this will clear the way for leaders to operate efficiently without unexpected political slowdowns.

 There are always plenty the team could be focused on.
 Therefore, your team needs reminders of what on the plan takes priority.

 As the leader, you communicate priorities in two ways: what you say and what you measure.
 Frequently discuss your priorities to keep them top of mind.
 Additionally, evaluating the metrics of your priorities communicates importance and urgency among your team to work diligently towards them.

 5. Give it Time

 Each strategic plan takes time to yield positive results—it will cost you something.
 When this happens, don’t lose hope!
 You cannot expect final results from an incomplete process.

 What is on the other side of your strategic plan?
 Better yet, who is on the other side?

 There are people in your community who desperately need a relationship with Jesus and the opportunity to take a step toward Him.
 You are planning your ministry strategy to reach them, but without an effective and healthy staff team, you’ll quickly hit barriers.

-On The Unstuck Church Podcast, my team is diving into a tool that will help you learn how to reinvent your strategies in a way that will unify your entire team around the mission and the right priorities.
+On The Unstuck Church Podcast, my team dove into a tool that will help you learn how to reinvent your strategies in a way that will unify your entire team around the mission and the right priorities.
 It’s called the Strategic Alignment Pyramid, and I really think listening to these conversations will help you take the right steps towards aligning your strategies with the foundation of your Church.